 On the face of it, it appeared to the untrained eye, that the £60 Million pound price tag was just for a new website.
 If this was the case, this would have been in the Guiness Book of records for the most expensive website design ever completed.

 Most E-commerce specialists were astounded by the cost of such as project, however there were additional constraints to the IT framework, that most people had omitted to take into account.
 One such element was the “Live” stock system, which needed to work seamlessly between the website, its databases and more importantly the stock and till systems of each and every stock and warehouse.
-If you browse through the website sitemap here, you can see the rough overview of the main product categories.

 There were of course many other variables to this project, of which would have contributed to the costings, such as hardware, software and most importantly specialist migration of data labour costs.
 Please take a look at the official Website for B&Q here